Salvamento Marítimo Humanitario

 It was created as a rescue group to reinforce the response in the massive arrivals of inflatable dinghies with migrants on the island of Chios, in the Aegean Sea.
 After the pact of the European Union and Turkey and the consequent reduction in arrivals, the project in Greece adapted to new needs and transformed into a health team.
-In May 2017, SMH reached a collaboration agreement with another rescue NGO, ProemAid, to found the 'Maydayterraneo-Aita Mari' project.
+In May 2017, SMH reached a collaboration agreement with another rescue NGO, Proem-Aid, to found the 'Maydayterraneo-Aita Mari' project.
 This initiative consists of a rescue ship in the Central Mediterranean, in international waters off the coast of Libya.
 As of 2021, SMH operates the Aita Mari rescue ship.
+The Aita Mari can be followed on the Vessel Tracker website.

 Greece

 In the winter of 2015, the constant arrival of inflatable dinghies on the shores of Chios overwhelmed the Greek coastguards.
 In December alone, more than 13,000 people landed on this island.
 For this reason, volunteers from SMH travelled there with a team of two ambulances and a rescue boat.

 After the pact between the European Union and Turkey, and the consequent decrease in arrivals, a medical team was created to care for the people living in the refugee camp.
 Thus, during 2016, they provided "primary and secondary health transport and emergency care through ambulances to more than 878 people".

 Since August 2017, SMH has been reinforcing medical assistance in Vial, the Chíos registration camp, and is responsible for care in the afternoon shift, emergencies at nights and weekends and for primary health care among the arrivals.

 Outside the camp, it collaborates with other solidarity groups: Athena Women Center, Action for Education, and Hero Center, to give more specific attention to vulnerable people.
 This work is carried out by a team made up of volunteers, refugees (such as translators) and expatriate and Greek staff.